mfessenden/SKTiled/README.md

 scene.addChild(newTile)
 ```

-Coordinate information is available from each layer via the `TiledLayerObject.pointForCoordinate` method:
+Coordinate information is available from each layer via the [`SKTiledLayerObject.pointForCoordinate`][sktiledlayerobject-pointforcoordinate-url] method:

 ```swift
 let tilePoint = groundLayer.pointForCoordinate(4, 5)
 tile.position = tilePoint
 ```

 New nodes (any [`SKNode`][sknode-url] type) can be added directly to any layer.
-All [`TiledLayerObject`][tiledlayerobject-url] layer types have expanded convenience methods for adding child nodes with coordinates and z-position.
+All [`SKTiledLayerObject`][sktiledlayerobject-url] layer types have expanded convenience methods for adding child nodes with coordinates and z-position.

 ```swift
 let newNode = SKNode()